jimmaaay/Portfolio/site/content/portfolio/crime-map.md

 listImage: /img/portfolio/crime-map/crime-map--list.jpg
 ---

-This is a google map where you can search for areas in the UK and will show the crime data associated there.
+A google map where you can get crime statistics in your area.

+## How It Works

+The map allows you to search for your town / city and then see the crime statistics there.
+This doesn't work so well with larger cities **e.g Birmingham / London** ( something I plan on fixing ).

 ## API's Used: